 - Management Fees: Exorbhitant fee is typical in most real estate investment funds.

 - Lack of control: Investors have no say in the operational decisions.
 This includes aspects such as the ownership of property and the strategies applied to market trading.

 - Investment Risks: There exists a significant risk while investing in these trust funds.
 This is due to various factors that affect the real estate market, namely property valuation, interest rates, debt, geography, and tax laws.
 Thus one must be cautious and diligent while investing.

-Like other investments, time and the power of compounding generate a substantial income here.
-If one wishes to have more direct involvement with real estate investment trusts, there are other opportunities.
+Like other investments, time and the power of compounding generate a substantial income.
+There are other opportunities if one wishes to have more direct involvement with real estate investment trusts.

 Typically an individual will be a part of a much larger team.
 However, this will materialize only after proper education and experience.

+One thing is for sure, real estate investment trusts may be a promising career path, and this is because one will be helping others to craft a lucrative career as well.
 Therefore a person has to decide on the real estate area to specialize in.
-So now you know whether it’s the career for you or not, you can always take that next step!
-One thing is for sure, real estate investment trusts are a promising career path, and this is because one will be helping others to craft a lucrative career as well.
+So now you know whether it’s a career for you or not, you can always take that next step!

 If you want to know more about other career paths, check out this article on Totempool:

 Career Trajectory: 5 Ways To Take Charge Of Your Career Path